 Nashville is no stranger to food trends.
 Its unofficial civic dish, hot chicken, has reached fast-food levels of mainstream across the United States.
-One of the most popular restaurants in town is more known for Nashville’s second most famous dish: biscuits.
+One of the most popular restaurants in town, Biscuit Love, is more known for Nashville’s second most famous dish: biscuits.

 Biscuit Love Gulch started as a food truck and is now giant (with two other locations).
 A modern take on Southern breakfast, it works because it focuses on simply making great biscuits.
 They aren’t radical or reimagined.
 They are soft, dense, and buttery, served fresh and warm.
 Get anything here, but just make sure to get biscuits in as many forms as you can.